Pylons/pyramid/docs/index.rst

    serving on 0.0.0.0:8080 view at http://127.0.0.1:8080

-See :ref:`firstapp_chapter` for a full explanation of how this :ref:`helloworld_imperative` app works.
-Read the :ref:`html_narrative_documentation` to understand how :app:`Pyramid` is designed to scale from these simple beginnings to handle the largest of web application needs.
+See :ref:`firstapp_chapter` for a full explanation of how this application works.
+Read the :ref:`html_narrative_documentation` to understand how :app:`Pyramid` is designed to scale from simple beginnings like this to the largest of web applications.

 Front Matter
 ============